QubesOS/qubes-doc/Templates/FedoraMinimal.md

 If You want to use this template to for standard NetVMs You should install some more packeges:

 {% highlight trac-wiki %}
-[user@F21-Minimal ~]$ sudo yum install NetworkManager network-manager-applet  wireless-tools dbus-x11 dejavu-sans-fonts tar tinyproxy
+[user@F21-Minimal ~]$ sudo yum install NetworkManager NetworkManager-wifi network-manager-applet  wireless-tools dbus-x11 dejavu-sans-fonts tar tinyproxy
 {% endhighlight %}

 And maybe some more optional but useful packages as well: